treetoplearning/Taproot/3_Mathematics.md

 print(c)
 ```

-Be careful.
-Remember we are dividing integers, so theoretically we should have a

-We've learned that all it takes is an identifier, or the name that we use to refer to the variable, the assignmzent operator, and a value for the variable.

 - _Be careful, remember we are dividing integers.
 So theoretically, our result should also be an integer right?_ This brings up the contrast between integer division where we are only allowed to have whole number results, and division with a decimal point like 3/2 = 1.5/

-To distinguish between these two cases of whether to add a decimal point or not we are going to introduce a new type called a **<ins>float</ins>**.
-In Python a float is like an integer, except that a float can have a decimal point and decimal value, whereas an integer must be a whole number.
+To distinguish between these two cases of whether to add a decimal point or not we are going to introduce a new date type called a **<ins>float</ins>**.
+In Python a float is like an integer, except that a float can have a decimal point and decimal value, whereas an integer must be a whole number with no decimals.

 Here's an example of a float: